 Q4: Do manufacturers need internal AI teams?

 A: Not immediately.
-External experts in industrial AI, like DTskill can drive early outcomes while building in-house capability.
+External experts in industrial AI, like DTskill, can drive early outcomes while building in-house capability.